-On taking it out of the box, I found the Galaxy Camera quite a bit larger than I'd expected from the press images.
+On taking it out of the box (we reviewed the EK-GC100 AT&T version), I found the Galaxy Camera quite a bit larger than I'd expected from the press images.
 It has to be to fit in its mammoth 4.8-inch LCD display, and the very presence of that screen should have tipped me off as to what I should expect, but the camera's sleek styling makes it seem much more compact than is actually the case.
 Even when compared to an APS-C sensor-based camera like Samsung's own NX2000, the Galaxy Camera is larger in both width and height by some margin, and at the hand grip it's not a lot slimmer than its large sensor sibling.

 It's not just a large camera, either.
 The Samsung Galaxy Camera is heavier than the typical compact by a fair margin, weighing half as much again more than the NX2000 body-only.
 Of course, you have to account for the lens, and when you do its clear that the Galaxy Camera still has a significant size advantage over a large sensor camera plus the selection of lenses required to replicate its powerful 21x optical zoom lens.
 (And its weight is about the same as the NX2000 with a prime lens mounted.)